What is Dialectical Behavior Therapy (DBT)?

-Dialectical Behavior Therapy (DBT) focuses on teaching patients and families several strategies to help tolerate painful emotions and to manage difficult situations in the best way possible.
+Dialectical Behavior Therapy (DBT) focuses on teaching patients and families several strategies to help them tolerate painful emotions and to manage difficult situations in the best way possible.

 We all face situations that are out of our control, that are difficult to tolerate, and that cause us to feel emotionally out of control.

 TIPP skills are made for just these types of situations and aim to help you regulate your emotions so that you are better able to think clearly and problem solve.

 In order to calm down quickly, try holding your breath and putting your face in a bowl of cold water or holding a cold pack on your eyes and cheeks for at least 30 seconds.
 This will cue your mammalian diving reflex which is a natural reflex that occurs in all mammals and is triggered in humans when our faces are submerged in cold water.

 The reflex causes our body chemistry to change—heart rate drops down immediately and the parasympathetic nervous system is activated to prompt a relaxation response.
 Make sure to keep water above 50 degrees Fahrenheit

 Try to engage in intensive exercise, even if it’s only for a short amount of time.
 Exercising intensely will help your body get rid of negative energy that can sometimes be stored from strong emotions.